Improper Integral Calculator

 $$ \int_{-\infty}^{+\infty} xe^x dx \;=\; \int_{-\infty}^0 xe^x\; dx + \int_0^{+\infty} xe^x\; dx $$

-Write the given improper integral into the above type of function,
+Write the given improper integral into the function mentioned above,

 $$ \int_{-\infty}^0 xe^x\; dx \;or\; \int_0^{+\infty} xe^x\; dx $$